09 Jan 2024

 PierPass Fees at Ports of Los Angeles and Long Beach to Increase 4% Effective November 1, 2023

 Members of the West Coast Marine Terminal Operators Agreement (WCMTOA) announced that the PierPass fee will increase on November 1, 2023 by 4 percent, from USD 34.21 per TEU (twenty-foot equivalent unit), and USD 68.42 for all other container sizes, to USD 35.57 per TEU, and USD 71.14 per FEU (forty-foot equivalent unit), respectively.
-This fee is called […]
+This fee is called the PierPass […]

 Read More